-- Broadband Connectivity expanding availability of broadband connectivity.
+- Broadband Connectivity expands the availability of broadband connectivity.

 U.S. Route 30

-- Provides for PEL STUDY to begin process to transform U.S. 30 into a Freeway.
+- Provides for PEL STUDY to begin the process to transform U.S. 30 into a Freeway.

 Purdue University FW

-- Establish three new programs that will benefit students and employers of NEIN.
+- Establish three innovative programs that will benefit students and employers of NEIN.

 - Retain and expand student scholarships for two-year and four-year vocational and academic education.

 - Small Business Restart Program; Establishes Hoosier Hospitality small business restart program.